• Skip to primary navigation

 Jump to Recipe Print Recipe

-My easy taco pasta skillet recipe is made in one large pot, uses fresh and pantry staple ingredients, including delicious brown rice pasta, and is ready in about 30 minutes.
+My easy one-pot taco pasta skillet recipe is made with both fresh ingredients and pantry staples, including delicious gluten-free brown rice pasta that is cooked to the perfect texture.
+The whole dish is ready in about 30 minutes with little mess or fuss.
 This post contains affiliate links.
 Please see my disclosures.

 What You Need

 Before making this recipe, make sure you have a large non-stick skillet pan.
 I bought mine at Costco for $20 and use it constantly.
-It can hold up to 5 quarts of food.
+It can hold up to 5 quarts.
+If you don’t have a large skillet pan, be sure to use a large soup pot or something that can hold at least 5 quarts.

-This recipe requires a lot of ingredients, but you’ll see, all the ingredients are common and accessible ingredients.
+This recipe appears to require a lot of ingredients, but once you dice it all down, you’ll see the ingredients are super simple, pantry staples.
 Here’s what you need:

 • 1 tbsp avocado oil